Real Estate Practicum

 Prerequisites: As prerequisites for the course, students must have taken 2 or more of the following 6 courses: Land Finance and Transfer, Conveyancing, Real Estate Transactions, Taxation of Property, Land Use, Landlord-Tenant, and Bankruptcy.
 The more prerequisites you have taken, the better, and Professors Baker and Stonefield strongly urge students to take (and will give preference in selection to students who have taken or will take) Land Finance and Transferand Conveyancing).
 In addition, students must have successfully completed 32 hours of law studies.

 Spots available: 10

-Application Requirements: Resume, writing sample, and Real Estate Practicum application.
+Application Requirements: Resume, writing sample, transcript, and Real Estate Practicum application.